-If you need new appliances and your wallet says otherwise, there’s no need to worry.
+If you need new appliances, such as a washer and dryer, and your wallet says otherwise, there’s no need to worry.
 That’s what this article is all about; giving you details of where and how you can get free appliances for those who qualify – or cheap appliances for those who don’t.

 How To Get Free Appliances From A Government Assistance Program